 How to Assemble This Chocolate Raspberry Cake

 Step 1.
 Use a cake leveler to cut the domes off the tops of each cake.
 Using a cardboard circle, place one of the cakes on top and add a thin layer of the buttercream about 1/4-inch thick.
-Top with the raspberry preserves and continue with the next layer following the same steps.
+Top with a big scoop of the raspberry preserves and continue with the next layer following the same steps.
 Coat the cake in a thin layer of buttercream and chill for 15 minutes in the fridge.

 Step 3.
 Slice into serving pieces and enjoy!